EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 This tier requires the most advanced software engineering techniques to ensure a smooth development process, quality, and long term maintainability.
 For online services or mission critical software that require continuous operation, special software engineering methods such as DevOps and CI/CD are needed.
 To ensure the long term sustainability of the software, governance model and funding or business model are required.

-### Context and History

-The research software lifecycle description used here was originally developed by the [Infrastructures for Quality Research Software](https://eosc.eu/advisory-groups/infrastructures-quality-research-software/)
-EOSC Task Force.
-This Task Force tried to achieve a common understanding on the processes in research software engineering to asses the research infrastructure needs.
-For this reason, the Task Force split into various subgroups investigating different aspects of the research software engineering process.
-SubGroup 1 of the Task Force took a closer look at the research software lifecycle, and reported its findings in the deliverable [Research Software Lifecycle](https://doi.org/10.5281/zenodo.8324828).
-The aim of this document was to illustrate the lifecycle of research software and how its instantiations for particular software projects are influenced by varying developer groups and their intentions.